Meettya/whet.observer/Readme.md

 Oh!
 Yes, it works in browser too, just connect undercore above.
 See test_browser folder for detail or [jsfiddle example](http://jsfiddle.net/Meettya/r5XkG/embedded/result/)

+And last, but not least - it have asynchronous publishing method #publishAsync

 ## Description: